Skip to content

 Authentication

 All requests to the Circadify API require an API key.
-Keys are created in the developer portal and scoped to either test or live environments.
+Keys are created in the developer portal.

 ck_live_x9y8z7w6v5u4t3s2r1q0p9o8n7m6